-Timberlink will regularly review and improve its modern slavery internal controls and procedures to monitor their effectiveness.
-The Governance & Risk and Supply Chain departments met regularly during the reporting period to assess the progress of the Modern Slavery program with progress detailed via reporting mechanisms to the Executive Lead Team and Board.
-It is expected that the governance of the program by the Executive Lead Team and the Board will continue in FY24.
+Timberlink will continually review and improve its modern slavery procedures to improve the effectiveness of its Modern Slavery Program.
+The Governance & Risk and Supply Chain departments have met regularly during the reporting period to assess the progress of the Modern Slavery program with progress detailed via reporting mechanisms to the Executive Lead Team and Board.
+It is expected that the governance of the program will be reviewed in FY25.

 Timberlink recognises that the success of its actions to identify and address modern slavery risks in its supply chain is based on a continuous improvement regime supported by annual goals.
-For the FY24 reporting period, Timberlink will continue to assess its actions against the following key performance indicators:
+For the FY25 reporting period, Timberlink will continue to assess its actions against the following key performance indicators:

-- Response rate of due diligence questionnaire to targeted existing suppliers. - Completion of the FY24 Modern Slavery program. - Biannual review of the Modern Slavery program with the Executive Team; and - Board updates on the progress of the Modern Slavery program as appropriate.
+- Response rate of due diligence questionnaire to targeted existing suppliers. - Completion of the FY25 Modern Slavery program. - Biannual review of the Modern Slavery program with the Executive Team; and - Board updates on the progress of the Modern Slavery program as appropriate.